museum4punkt0/imp-stadtmodell/readme.md

 ## About

-This repository contains code (C# scripts, shaders) produced for the Linas Suche app.
-App was developed in Unity, and provided scripts have AR Foundation 5.0.2 as a dependency.

-Most of scripts are tailor-made for the in-app content (various animations, etc) and do not have much reuse value.
-These classes are in the *CustomAnimationScripts* folder.
+This repository contains Unity project produced for the Linas Suche app.
+It is compatible with Unity 2022.3.0f1 Most of scripts are tailor-made for the in-app content (various animations, etc) and do not have much reuse value.
+These classes are in the *Scripts/CustomAnimationScripts* folder.

-*AR* and *General* folders contain code which has broader use, containing solutions for aligining GameObjects to multiple Image Targets (*PolyImageTrack.cs*, *PolyImageSubTracker.cs*), aligning gallery space to both loaded WorldMap and detected image targets (*Room.cs*), masking background for animated AR content based on colors sampled from the camera feed (*WallcoloredVertices.cs*) etc.
+*Scripts/AR* and *Scripts/General* folders contain code which has broader use, containing solutions for aligining GameObjects to multiple Image Targets (*PolyImageTrack.cs*, *PolyImageSubTracker.cs*), aligning gallery space to both loaded WorldMap and detected image targets (*Room.cs*), masking background for animated AR content based on colors sampled from the camera feed (*WallcoloredVertices.cs*) etc.

-Since art assets of the project are not fit for hosting on GitHub (large files, large repository (>2GB)), and many cannot be shared under GPL license (3d scans of city model etc), only source code is included in this repository.
-Larger portions of the project could be made available on per-request basis.

 ## Installation